ceciliasalvatore/supervised-discretization/README.md

 # supervised-discretization

+This repository contains the code for several Supervised Discretization methods.
+Supervised Discretization is a technique that transforms continuous features of a machine learning dataset into a set of binary features.
+Please note that only binary classification datasets are considered in this repository.

+Here is a list of the discretization methods implemented:
+* TotalDiscretizer: on each feature, a cutting point is considered between each couple of consecutive data points in the training set;
+* BucketDiscretizer: on each feature, a cutting point is considered between each couple of consecutive data points in the training set with a different label;
+* QuantileDiscretizer: on each feature, cutting points are generated as quantiles of the feature values; the hyperparameter **n** denotes the number of cutting points generated on each feature;
-This repository contains the code for the paper <a href="https://doi.org/10.1016/j.ejor.2023.11.019">Supervised Feature Compression based on Counterfactual Analysis</a>
+* FCCA: implements the discretization technique based on Counterfactual Analysis as presented in paper <a href="https://www.sciencedirect.com/science/article/pii/S0377221723008603">Supervised Feature Compression based on Counterfactual Analysis</a>

 ## Installation

-* The MILP problem for computing the Counterfactual Explanation for a point is implemented in <a href="https://www.gurobi.com/solutions/gurobi-optimizer/?campaignid=18262689303&adgroupid=138243449982&creative=620260718865&keyword=gurobi&matchtype=e&gclid=Cj0KCQiA4OybBhCzARIsAIcfn9mYA1eyslmYMVKkmSzUWuZeLKwpNXdPrcIoKLnEr60zcnHFDSpc5j8aAgzgEALw_wcB">Gurobi</a>.
+* The FCCA discretizer is based on the resolution of an optimization problem, the Counterfactual Explanation problem.
+The MILP problem for computing the Counterfactual Explanation for a point is implemented in <a href="https://www.gurobi.com/solutions/gurobi-optimizer/?campaignid=18262689303&adgroupid=138243449982&creative=620260718865&keyword=gurobi&matchtype=e&gclid=Cj0KCQiA4OybBhCzARIsAIcfn9mYA1eyslmYMVKkmSzUWuZeLKwpNXdPrcIoKLnEr60zcnHFDSpc5j8aAgzgEALw_wcB">Gurobi</a>.
-An active Gurobi Licence is needed to run the code.
+An active Gurobi Licence is needed to use FCCA.

 * The package can be installed with the command:
 ```
 pip install SupervisedDiscretization
 ```

+## Methods
+Each discretization method offers the following methods:
+* **fit**: method for fitting the procedure;
+* **transform**: method for discretizing a dataset by using the set of thresholds previously computed via the **fit** method;
+* **fit_transform**: method for applying in sequence the **fit** and **transform** methods;

+The FCCA class also offers the following method:
+* **selectThresholds**: method for setting a different value of Q after the **fit** has been called; this method allows to subsample the set of thresholds in a fast way without recomputing the FCCA procedure.

 ## Hyperparameters
 The implementation of the FCCA procedure can be found in the file *discretize.py* that contains the Python class *FCCA* which takes the following parameters: